A mighty, yet elusive hunter whose population spans a wide range, the cougar is a magnificent creature.

 Our largest native wildcat

 The cougar (Puma concolor) is the largest wildcat native to North America, and a regular resident of Washington State.
 It is a key predator and part of the predatory-prey cycle.
-Their elusiveness has made them something of an enigma to people, who have hunted them partially out of fear and misconceptions about their perceived hostility.
+Cougars' elusiveness has made them something of an enigma to people, who have hunted them partially out of fear and misconceptions about their perceived hostility.

 Heavy trapping and hunting of cougars and loss of habitat to development has reduced close kin of cougars to the brink of extinction worldwide.
 Three subspecies of the cougar (the Eastern cougar, Florida panther, and Costa Rican cougar) were listed as endangered under the Endangered Species Act of 1973.